 - Table and document formatting

-Brush up on your skills with this comprehensive online course for mastering MS Word.
+Brush up on your Microsoft Word skills with this comprehensive online course for mastering Microsoft Word.

 2. Microsoft Excel